 - The syllabus should be an accessible document.
 Read more...

 - Other instructional materials such as Word, Acrobat PDF and PowerPoint documents should be accessible.
 Read more and access the tutorials.

 - Video and audio media must have captions or a transcript available for students who need one.
 Creation of captions for all videos will be required at a later date.
-Please contact Disability Support Services (DSS) for questions regarding provisions for captioning.
+Please contact Accessibility Resource Center (ARC) for questions regarding provisions for captioning.

 Phone: (530) 898-6167